pedroananias/abf/README.md

-# Anomaly and Algal Bloom Forecast
+# Anomalous Behaviour Forecast

-Module responsable for forecasting anomalies and algal bloom occurences based on images from Google Earth Engine API and machine learning
+Module responsable for forecasting anomalies occurences based on images from Google Earth Engine API and machine learning